 Hydrogen sulphide (H2S) occurs naturally in many of the world’s crude oils.
 It is also formed during the refining process through the degradation of sulphur-containing compounds at high temperatures.
 Globally, the average sulphur content of crude oils processed at petroleum refineries continues to rise.

-Refineries and storage facilities, such as tank farms, are likely to encounter problems related to the handling of crude oils, intermediates and refined products that contain or generate H2S.
+Refineries and storage facilities, such as tank farms, are likely to encounter H2S related problems with the handling of different crude oils, intermediates, and refined products.

-Heavy oils, including crude oil, residual fuel and gas oil, typically have high concentrations of H2S.
-This is particularly a concern when these products are to be stored for an extended period or transported.
-Moreover, while safety remains the primary concern, H2S, can create additional challenges for these facilities.
+Many different heavy oils, including crude oil, residual fuel and gas oil, typically have high concentrations of H2S.
+The high levels of H2S in heavy oils cause great concern especially when these products are to be stored for an extended period of time or need to be transported.
+Moreover, while safety remains the primary concern, H2S can create additional challenges for these facilities.

 Properties of hydrogen sulfide